Akshat050/Akshat050/README.md

 ---

-## 💼 Professional Experience Highlights
+## 💼 ML Engineering Experience

 <div align="center">

-### 🏢 Real Client Projects - Production ML & Data Systems
+### 🎓 Graduate ML Projects with Industry Partners
+*Northeastern University | 2023-2024*

+> Built production-grade ML systems for real organizations as part of graduate program.
+> All systems delivered to production and validated by partner stakeholders.

 </div>